Cadre’s Edge: How Data Drives Our Investment Strategy

 But to outperform in today’s environment, we go even further than this.
 We have carefully curated a group of data scientists and software engineers to take a highly analytical approach to real estate investing.
 By leveraging traditional, alternative, and proprietary data sets, we can supplement the traditional real estate investing strategy with the advanced quantitative methods and machine learning techniques that have transformed other areas of finance.

-This approach allows us to proactively identify markets and microlocations in which we want to invest, screen more opportunities, programmatically surface both risks and opportunities, and move more quickly with greater conviction, with a goal of outperforming competitors that have lagged in adopting such methods.
+This approach allows us to proactively identify markets and microlocations in which we want to invest, screen more opportunities, programmatically surface both risks and opportunities, and move more quickly with greater conviction.

 Public equities markets provide the roadmap

 Traders on the floor of the stock exchange in the 1980s and 1990s handwrote the buy and sell orders for the day, with most information hoarded by the big brokerage firms.
 Over time, the industry evolved to include further standardization of reporting, a robust data and research infrastructure, and more sophisticated investing methodologies.
 The vast amount of structured data and ease of its access allowed for the rise of highly analytical hedge funds that can make investment decisions quickly.
 Today, algorithmic trading — or trading that utilizes highly advanced mathematical models to make investment decisions in a matter of seconds — represents the majority of trading volume in the stock market.

 While the private commercial real estate industry has a ways to go before being compared to the public equities market, we can draw two parallels.
 First, technology will reduce the barrier to entry and allow access to an asset class that was traditionally reserved for the wealthy.
 Second, institutions that have the ability to analyze and harness the ever-growing amount of data should be positioned to use such data to outperform the broader market.

 How is our approach better?